spiyderz/wyoming-satellite-spiyderz/docs/tutorial_2mic.md

 ## Create Services

-You can run wyoming-satellite-spiyderz as a systemd service by first creating a service file:
+You can run wyoming-satellite as a systemd service by first creating a service file:

 ``` sh
 sudo systemctl edit --force --full wyoming-satellite.service